Fuel economy in automobiles: Europe

 According to the results of a 2014 study by the International Council on Clean Transportation (ICCT), the gap between official and real-world fuel-economy figures in Europe has risen to about 38% in 2013 from 10% in 2001.
 The analysis found that for private cars, the difference between on-road and official CO_{2} values rose from around 8% in 2001 to 31% in 2013, and 45% for company cars in 2013.
 The report is based on data from more than half a million private and company vehicles across Europe.
 The analysis was prepared by the ICCT together with the Netherlands Organization for Applied Scientific Research (TNO), and the German Institut für Energie- und Umweltforschung Heidelberg (IFEU).

 In 2018 update of the ICCT data the difference between the official and real figures was again 38%.

 Japan

-The evaluation criteria used in Japan reflects driving conditions commonly found, as the typical Japanese driver doesn't drive as fast as other regions internationally (Speed limits in Japan).
+The evaluation criteria used in Japan reflects driving conditions commonly found, as the typical Japanese driver does not drive as fast as other regions internationally (Speed limits in Japan).